TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 ## Embracing Asynchronicity

-It's simple to look at data modelling and validation as a synchronous thing, but it really shouldn't be, it limits the power of this important layer of application development.
+It's simple to look at data modelling and validation as a synchronous thing, but it really shouldn't be.
+It limits the power of this important layer of application development.

-With everything else in data i/o being asynchronous it's one are where asynchronous processing is not a _nice to have_, it's a **must have**.
+With everything else in data i/o being asynchronous it's one area where asynchronous processing is not a _nice to have_, it's a **must have**.

 Let's take a look at our whole build process now, abstracting the Obey modifier, creator and type into their own lib we'll call `obey-utils`.